jentery/506v2/portfolio.md

 The portfolio is intended to help you not only experiment with audio as a way to engage fiction but also gradually develop an episode for a podcast of your design.

 To keep it social, the portfolio will be accompanied by weekly discussion forums about what we're studying in the seminar.
+Those forums are not mentioned below but should be assumed.

-Don't worry too much about post-production or the audio quality here.
+Don't worry too much about post-production or audio quality here.
 Focus on the content and not the tech for now.
+This is not an audio engineering course.

 ## Step 1 (Sept.
 15th): Technology Survey